jrojas9206/jrojas9206.github.io/about.markdown

 My mother tongue is Spanish, I'm proficient in English and French, I also speak Portuguese (but I'm a bit rusty), and I'm also learning Russian.

-If you have a job offer :astronaut:, you want to develop a project 🚀 or you are interested in taking some classes with me 🧑‍🏫, do not hesitate to contact me!  🌟 🤩
+If you have a job offer 👨‍🚀, you want to develop a project 🚀 or you are interested in taking some classes with me 🧑‍🏫, do not hesitate to contact me!  🌟 🤩

 Thank you for reading my profile, I wish you a great day!

 And hope to hear from you soon!

-:call_me_hand:
+🤝